project-single

 CHALLENGE

-This stadium was designed as an anchor for Hangzhou Asian Games 2022 park, opposite the Table Tennis Stadium.
+This stadium was designed as an anchor for Hangzhou Asian Games 2022 park, opposite the Hybrid Stadium.
 This stadium will host the Field Hockey events, and double as a space for open-air community events after the Games—all while embracing the region’s design heritage.

 INNOVATION

-The stadium is defined by its translucent wing roof inspired by the structure and materiality of the traditional oil-paper and bamboo umbrella.
-Spanning the entire distance of the field in one sweep, a single curving beam keeps the ‘wing’ in place.
-1 meter in diameter at its thinnest and 1.5 meters at its thickest, this beam sits in 4 massive concrete elements that tie it to the ground.
-Rather than keeping the structure up, the concrete blocks actually hold it down to keep everything in tension.
+The stadium is defined by its 125m free span translucent shading wing inspired by the structure and materiality of the traditional oil-paper and bamboo umbrella.
+Spanning the entire distance of the field in one sweep, a single curving ring beam keeps the ‘wing’ in place.
+1 meter in diameter at its thinnest and 1.5 meters at its thickest, this ring ties back to 4 massive concrete abutments that tie it to the ground.
+The playing field is recessed down so it becomes more like landscape art and part of the hilly topography.

 IMPACT

-The roof shades the stands, field, and entrance plaza while introducing a sculptural element that visually anchors its end of the park.
+The large wing shades not only the stands & field, but also the double curved expansive glass entrance, while introducing a sculptural element that visually anchors its end of the park.
 The playing field itself is set into a recessed oval-shaped grass plain that doubles as a landscape feature and can be converted to host outdoor events after the Games, including concerts, night markets, and community gatherings.
 A curving glass facade encloses the lobby, supported by an engineered hardwood and steel structure that creates a dramatic interplay of light and shadow.
 Hi-tech forms and materials are balanced by more traditional finishes—like the bamboo-clad interior walls—that make for an innovative building that feels rooted within the region’s heritage.

 Credits